 Note, in particular, that the spectral isolation condition $\condS$ of Definition \ref{Def.condS} applies to to the smallest eigenvalue of $\LaplDcellA$.
-Indeed, the smallest eigenvalue of the Dirichlet Laplacian $\LaplDcellA$ is simple and admits an eigenfunction $v$ that is almost everywhere positive (see, \cite[Theorems 1.2.5 and 1.3.2]{Henrot:2006}).
+Indeed, the smallest eigenvalue of the Dirichlet Laplacian $\LaplDcellA$ is simple and admits an eigenfunction $v$ that is almost everywhere positive (see, \cite[Theorems 1.2.5 and 1.3.2]{Henrot:2006} or \cite[Theorem 4.1]{Arendt:2020}).
 Thus, the assumptions of Theorem \ref{thm.convunifbands} hold for $n=1$ since $\tilde{\delta}_{1}$ satisfies the condition $\condS$. \begin{corollary} Points $1,\, 2$ and $3$ of Theorem \ref{thm.convunifbands} hold for $n=1$, where for point $1$, we have $\lambda_{1}(\aspar;{\bf 0})=\nu_1 = 0$ for all $\aspar >0$. \end{corollary} \begin{proof} As $\tilde{\delta}_1$ satisfies $\condS$, the points $1,\, 2$ and 3 of Theorem \ref{thm.convunifbands} hold for $n=1$.
 The fact that $\lambda_{1}(\aspar;{\bf 0})= \nu_1=0$ for all $\aspar >0$ follows from Lemma \ref{lem.monoticitydispcurv} and Theorem \ref{thmsaympANinf} applied for $n=1$. \end{proof} \begin{remark} For honeycomb Schroedinger operators in the strong binding regime, the lowest two dispersion surfaces (after centering and rescaling) converge uniformly on the whole Brillouin zone to a tight binding model; \cite{FLW-CPAM:17}.
-Here uniform convergence of the surface to the first Dirichlet eigenvalue $\delta_1$ holds only away from a neighborhood of $\bk=0$. \end{remark} \begin{remark} We point out that all till now do not require honeycomb symmetry of $\sigma_\aspar$, Thus far we have only used that $\Omega=\cell^+\cup \cell^-\cup \partial \Omega$ contains two identical open simply connected inclusions $\cell^A$ and $\cell^B$ with Lipschitz boundary that are disjoint and have a positive distance from $\partial \Omega$. \end{remark}
+Here uniform convergence of the surface to the first Dirichlet eigenvalue $\delta_1$ holds only away from a neighborhood of $\bk=0$. \end{remark} \begin{remark} We point out that untill now we have not required the honeycomb symmetry of $\sigma_\aspar$.
+Thus so far we have only used that $\Omega=\cell^+\cup \cell^-\cup \partial \Omega$ contains two identical open simply connected inclusions $\cell^A$ and $\cell^B$ with Lipschitz boundary that are disjoint and have a positive distance from $\partial \Omega$. \end{remark}